ki-lang/ki/ROADMAP.md

 - closure functions

 - unions
+- declare functions for classes/structs from other libraries
+- install global packages that compile the code to a binary in ~/.ki/bin | ki pkg global add {url} | ki pkg global install
 - add a message to your errors

-- install global packages + "bin" setting in ki.json to place binaries in ~/.ki/bin
+- trait generic types
+- function generic types

 - access type 'namespace'
-- declare functions for classes/structs from other libraries
-- trait sub-types (same syntax as generics)
 - multi-threaded AST parsing + IR gen
 - inline if ... ? ... : ...
 - --watch param to watch for file changes and trigger a build